 Who Was Fidel Castro?

-Cuban dictator Fidel Castro was born near Birán, Cuba, in 1926.
-Beginning in 1958 Castro and his forces began a campaign of guerrilla warfare which led to the overthrow of Cuban dictator Fulgencio Batista.
+Beginning in 1958, Fidel Castro and his forces began a campaign of guerrilla warfare which led to the overthrow of Cuban dictator Fulgencio Batista.
 As the country's new leader, Castro implemented communist domestic policies and initiated military and economic relations with the Soviet Union that led to strained relations with the United States.
-The tension between the U.S. and Cuba culminated in the 1962 Cuban Missile Crisis.
+The tension between the United States and Cuba culminated in the 1962 Cuban Missile Crisis.
 Under Castro, improvements were made to healthcare and education, while he maintained a dictatorial control over the country and brutally persecuted or imprisoned anyone thought to be enemies of the regime.

 Fidel Alejandro Castro Ruz was born on August 13, 1926, near Birán, in Cuba's eastern Oriente Province.
 He was the third of six children, including his two brothers, Raúl and Ramón; and three sisters, Angela, Emma and Agustina.
 His father, Ángel, was a wealthy sugar plantation owner originally from Spain who did most of his business with the American-owned United Fruit Company, which dominated the agriculture in that region at the time.
 His mother, Lina Ruz González, had been a maid to Ángel's first wife, Maria Luisa Argota, at the time of Fidel's birth.
 By the time Fidel was 15, his father dissolved his first marriage and wed Fidel's mother.
 At age 17, Fidel was formally recognized by his father and his name was changed from Ruz to Castro.